 A Georgian townhouse and former pub, The Pig in the Wall is a charming stay for anyone who needs to be in or around Southampton, the closest city to the New Forest.
 A boutique hotel with a rustic soul right in the mediaeval city walls, near to the cruise terminals on Southampton Water, this little sister to the celebrated restaurant with rooms in the New Forest has a corking deli counter that would make its porcine country-house sibling proud.

 Get this when you book through us:

-One bottle of Pig Hut wine, £50 half-day access to Lime Wood's spa when booking a 60-minute treatment each, and three-course lunch at Lime Wood for £21.50
+One bottle of Pig Cut wine, £50 half-day access to Lime Wood's spa when booking a 60-minute treatment each (please note, due to Covid-19 precautions the spa is currently closed), and three-course lunch at Lime Wood for £21.50

 Buffet breakfast is extra and costs from £10.